Ironbridge power stations: Design and specification

 Construction of the first Ironbridge Power Station (later to become known as Ironbridge A Power Station) began in 1929, and the first phase was completed in 1932.
-The station officially opened on 13 October 1932.
+The station officially opened on 13 October 1932 initially with a BTH 50,000 kW turbo alternator powered from three Stirling boilers (one being spare) with an evaporative capacity of 225,000 lb. per hour. which at the time were largest yet constructed in Great Britain.
 The full generating capacity of Ironbridge A was not realised until major expansions and the commissioning of extra boilers and generating sets had been completed in 1939.
 This gave the A Station a total generating output of 200 megawatts (MW).

 The generating capacity and thermal efficiency were as shown in the table.